TaylorEdgerton/portfolio-website/_projects/2_project.md

 This project was my introduction to reading documentation and applying code to fullfill requirements.

-The game source code and be found [Here](https://github.com/TaylorEdgerton/Creative-Coding-Game)
+The full game source code and be found [Here](https://github.com/TaylorEdgerton/Creative-Coding-Game)

+and to play the game in browser, [Click Here](../../assets/p5js/index.html)

 <div class="row">